rizdaprasetya/mt-alt-doc/en/technical-reference/ip-address.md

 app.midtrans.com
 ```

-In any case you are unable to send request to Midtrans, please ensure that you already whitelisted the domain above.
+In any case you are unable to **send request to Midtrans**, please ensure that you already whitelisted the domain above.

 If it really necessary to whitelist IP address instead of Domain, you can refer to the [following IP address list](https://www.cloudflare.com/ips-v4).
 Although not recommended.